SvOlli/sorbus/doc/cpu_detect.md

 opcodes, which then writes the result to the exit code address ($FF).
 But for this to work, X has to be initialized to $00.

-So the code would pratically something like this:
+So the code would pratically look something like this:
 ```
    LDX   #$00 ; clear out X
    ; run test code